wkeeling/selenium-wire/README.rst

 Selenium Wire extends Selenium's Python bindings to give your tests access to the underlying requests made by the browser.
 It is a lightweight library designed for ease of use with minimal external dependencies.

-With Selenium Wire, you author your tests in just the same way as you do with Selenium, but you get an additional user-friendly API for accessing things such as the request/response headers, status code and body content.

 .. image:: https://travis-ci.org/wkeeling/selenium-wire.svg?branch=master
         :target: https://travis-ci.org/wkeeling/selenium-wire